A seminar is a small group discussion among students whereas a lecture is a large group presentation where the professor does all the talking.

 Seminars are designed to be discussions.
-Whereas a lecture involves the teacher talking (droning) on and on, a lecture may have the teacher barely talk.
+A lecture involves the teacher talking (droning) on and on, a lecture may have the teacher barely talk.

 Usually, the teacher gives an introduction and sets out the terms of the discussion.
 They may set a question or a task.
 Then, they let the students share their ideas together.

 The teacher may prompt students to share their ideas, but by and large the teacher usually tries not to impose themselves too much on the students.
 It’s the students’ turn to talk, chat, debate or sometimes argue.

 3. Group Work

 When the students are set a task, they’ll often work in groups.